Francis X. Maier

 Senior Fellow

 Mr. Maier served as senior adviser and special assistant to Archbishop Charles J. Chaput, O.F.M.
 Cap., for 23 years in Denver and Philadelphia.
-He previously served as editor in chief of the National Catholic Register, and as a story analyst and screenwriter based in Los Angeles.
-A graduate of the University of Notre Dame and New York University’s School of the Arts, he is a former fellow of the American Film Institute’s Conservatory for Advanced Film Studies.
-He is a cofounding board member of the University of Pennsylvania’s Collegium Institute for Catholic Thought and Culture, and a board member of the Napa Institute.
+He previously served as editor in chief of the National Catholic Register and as a story analyst and screenwriter based in Los Angeles.
+A graduate of the University of Notre Dame and New York University’s School of the Arts, he is a former Fellow of the American Film Institute’s Conservatory for Advanced Film Studies, and the inaugural Senior Research Fellow (2020–22) at Notre Dame’s Center for Citizenship and Constitutional Government.
+He is a cofounding board member of the University of Pennsylvania’s Collegium Institute for Catholic Thought and Culture and a board member of the Napa Institute and the Fellowship of Catholic University Students (FOCUS).

 Francis X. Maier